The Big Wet: Northland roads closed, trees down and power out

 There were also reports of a slip on SH11 at Lemons Hill and surface flooding on SH1 near Te Pua Rd.

-Northland District Health Board's social media was warning motorists of a small slip on the south side of the Bryndrywns, covering part of the southbound lane.
+Te Whatu Ora Health New Zealand Tai Tokerau is also warning motorists of a small slip on the south side of the Bryndrywns, covering part of the southbound lane.
 On the coast road between Waipu and Mangawhai, there were a number of small slips and tree branches on the road.

-The Paparoa Oakleigh Road, by Wairere Road, was partially blocked with a tree down.
+The Paparoa Oakleigh Road, by Wairere Rd, was partially blocked with a tree down.

-Also south of Whangārei, a tree had blocked the south-bound lane on Mangapai Caves Road.
+Also south of Whangārei, a tree had blocked the southbound lane on Mangapai Caves Rd.

 Waka Kotahi NZTA warned those heading south today that SH1 was closed between Orewa and Warkworth due to a large slip and fallen trees.